rockysnow7/bs2202-summative/README.md

 This project is a stock management system for a clothing store.

+This code can also be found on [GitHub](https://github.com/rockysnow7/bs2202-summative) (my account).

 ## Unix-like Environment Setup

 To set up the project in a Unix-like environment, run the following commands in a terminal: